gambitbro/KIB/README.md

  - database book Chapter01, chapter03
     - create database;
     - create 3 tables
-        - bookid
-        - bookname
+        - book
         - publisher
         - price
     - put data into database --> insert into ... values(...);
     - grant all privileges on *.* to 'root'@'localbost' identified by '1234'
- - create test db by using windows cli
+ - create test db by using Windows cli